nWidart/laravel-modules/README.md

 This package is a re-published, re-organised and maintained version of [pingpong/modules](https://github.com/pingpong-labs/modules), which isn't maintained anymore.
 This package is used in [AsgardCMS](https://asgardcms.com/).

+With one big added bonus that the original package didn't have: tests.

 <a name="upgrade-guide"></a>
 ## Upgrade Guide